Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Introduction

 \section{Introduction}

-In the last decade, a number of studies have explored the dynamics of an isolated quantum system put in out of equilibrium, primarily to understand the fundamental questions like relaxation dynamics and thermalization both theoretically and experimentally.
-Whether the system attains the steady state; what is the nature of equilibrium or even what path to achieve this have been probed using traditional quantifiers like two-point or higher correlation of local operators and quantum information theoretic measures like entanglement entropy, out of time ordered correlators etc. Depending on the system being integrable or chaotic, the nature of this equilibrium has been characterized using Generalized Gibbs ensemble or eigenstate thermalization hypothesis (ETH) \cite{Kitowe_2006,Cheneau_2012,Langen_2015,Brydges_2019,Lukin_2019, Schneider_2012,Gring_2012,Kaufman_2016,Trotzky_2012,Langen_2013, Islam_2015,Ritter_2007}.
-ETH asserts that the thermalization occurs at the eigenstate level, which implies that each energy eigenstate behaves like a micro-canonical ensemble \cite{Deutsch_1991,Srednicki_1994,Deutsch_2018}.
-Indeed, a number of studies show, both analytically and numerically, that generic isolated chaotic quantum many body systems relax to states in which local observables attain a time independent value, predicted by thermal distribution and do not depend on initial state chosen within a small band of considered energy \cite{Rigol_2008,Rigol_2009,Rigol_2012,Rigol_2016,Santos_2010,Santos_2013}.
-Exceptions to this class of system are largely attributed to the phenomenon of many body localization (for details see the reviews and references therein \cite{Rahul_2015, AleLaf2018, Abanin_2019}).
-The other notable exception occurs for very specific set of initial states for which persistent many body revivals have been observed in otherwise ergodic system often termed as phenomenon of many body scarred states \cite{BerSchKeeLev2017, BluOmrKeeSemetal2021}.
+There has been an upsurge of studies in the last decade, both theoretically and experimentally, to understand fundamental questions like relaxation dynamics and thermalization in out-of-equilibrium isolated quantum systems.
+Traditional quantifiers like two-point or higher {order} correlations of local operators and quantum information theoretic measures like entanglement entropy and out-of-time ordered correlators, among others, have been used as probes to understand whether the system attains the steady state, what is the nature of equilibrium or what is the path to achieve the same.
+The equilibrium state is described by Generalized Gibbs ensemble (GGE) or eigenstate thermalization hypothesis (ETH) depending on the system being integrable or quantum chaotic\cite{Kitowe_2006,Cheneau_2012,Langen_2015,Brydges_2019,Lukin_2019,Schneider_2012,Gring_2012,Kaufman_2016,Trotzky_2012,Langen_2013,Islam2015,Ritter_2007}.
+ETH essentially asserts that each energy eigenstate behaves like a micro-canonical ensemble \cite{Deutsch_1991,Srednicki_1994,Deutsch_2018}.
+Several analytical and numerical studies have shown that generic isolated quantum chaotic many-body systems relax to a state in which local observables achieve a time-independent value predicted by thermal distribution and are independent of the initial state as long as they are chosen from a small band of considered energy\cite{Rigol_2008,Rigol_2012,Rigol_2016,Santos_2010,Santos_2013}.
+A generic approach for creating a system that does not thermalize is provided by many-body localization (for further information, see the reviews \cite{Rahul_2015, AleLaf2018, Abanin_2019} and references therein).
+Another notable exception occurs when a many-body interacting system exhibits persistent revivals for specific initial states from the middle of the spectrum while exhibiting ergodicity for others.
+These specific initial states are called many-body scarred states \cite{BerSchKeeLev2017, BluOmrKeeSemetal2021}.